-The best way to connect with us is via our Yahoo group and/or on Facebook:
+The best way to connect with us is via Facebook, Evite and Meetup:

-We do meet for potlucks, educational programs and farm tours.
+We do meet for potlucks, picnics, farm-to-table restaurant meals, educational programs, farm tours and farm events such as u-pick berries.
 Fill out the contact form at the bottom to be added to our Evite list.